FabianMaeurer/TensorCategories.jl/docs/src/Interface/BraidedCategories.md

 c_{X,Y}\colon X\otimes Y\longrightarrow Y\otimes X.
 ```

-The call `braiding(X,Y)` returns the morphism in equation
-\eqref{eq:package-braiding}.
-This agrees with the convention of
+This agrees with the convention of [EGNO; Definition 8.1.1](@cite).
-[EGNO; Definition 8.1.1](@cite).
-Naturality and the two hexagon equations use
+Naturality and the two hexagon equations use the associator direction fixed in
-the associator direction fixed in equation \eqref{eq:monoidal-associator}.
+equation \eqref{eq:monoidal-associator}.

-Explicitly, the two equations checked by `hexagon_axiom` are
+Explicitly, the two hexagon equations are

 ```math
 \label{eq:package-positive-hexagon}